Spartanburg Philharmonic Youth Orchestra

 Dressing up for the audition is not mandatory.
 Most students wear nice dressy/casual/comfortable clothes to the audition.
 We know that auditions can be stressful, so we aim to create a supportive audition atmosphere and a positive learning experience for all of you!

 5. When will the results of the audition be announced?

 You will receive results 5-7 days after the audition dates.

 6. Does the May audition determine both ensemble membership and seating within the ensemble?

 For wind players, the May audition determines both ensemble and seating placement, though seating will be rotated by piece throughout the season.

 For string players, the May audition determines membership and possibly violin section assignment.
 Seating auditions are held approximately three weeks into the season and may be repeated after each concert.
 Auditions will include the music that the ensemble is rehearsing for the upcoming concert.
 (For example: for the seating audition in September, the conductor will choose various measures/excerpts from the fall repertoire.)
 Selections are announced a few weeks prior to the seating auditions to provide musicians ample practice time.
 All auditions will be held during a regular Sunday afternoon rehearsal time.

 7. What if I have a conflict with the audition day/times?

 All students must audition at the designated day/times for their instrument.
 If a student is completely unable to attend the audition date/time, an alternate may be arranged.
-Please email us as soon as possible and prior to Wednesday, May 15th to discuss options: firstname.lastname@example.org
+Please email us as soon as possible and prior to the auditions to discuss options: firstname.lastname@example.org